tkhamez/eve-srp/README.md

 ### Error logging

-Log messages are sent to the file specified in the `error_log` configuration.
+Log messages are sent to the file specified in the PHP `error_log` configuration.

 ## Docker Development Environment